Bitcoin-Factory/ML-Test-Client/README.md

 ```

-There is no more needed actions from your side.
-After between 15 and 30 minutes, depoending on the Test Case that was assigned to you, you will see an output like this:
+There are no more needed actions from your side.
+After between 15 and 30 minutes, depending on the Test Case that was assigned to you, you will see an output like this:

 ```sh
 Docker Python Script exited with code 0